 Nature of risk Inherent risk Key management actions 2022 insights Organisational capability It is important that within Atlas Arteria's Corporate headquarters and at each business there is sufficient depth, understanding and expertise to effectively deliver on the company's strategy.
-Stable Atlas Arteria has created a compelling employee experience designed to attract, retain and develop the right people in the right roles.
+Atlas Arteria has created a compelling employee experience designed to attract, retain and develop the right people in the right roles.
 People processes are supported by a clear vision and values statement, remuneration framework, and learning and development program, along with a contemporary approach to flexibility, diversity and inclusion.
 There is an active feedback approach in place including an annual employee engagement survey which provides critical insight to management and Board.
 We have a highly skilled workforce in place with depth across key capability areas, as demonstrated through the success of the Chicago Skyway acquisition.
 Following the Chicago Skyway acquisition, focus has turned to a smooth transition and ensuring the business is optimised to best deliver on our objectives from the acquisition.
-Operational risk management It is important that each business and their operations have effective controls in place to ensure the long-term integrity and safety of our businesses, and sustainability of returns through a balance of investment and cash flow management. business employ a approach to operations have effective throls in place to ensure the g-term integrity and safety of businesses, and sustainability eturns through a balance envestment and cash flow In 2022, management undertook 'deep dive' reviews within our businesses, each focusing on specific operational risk areas, including financial processes, workplace health and safety and asset integrity.
+Operational risk management It is important that each business and their operations have effective controls in place to ensure the long-term integrity and safety of our businesses, and sustainability of returns through a balance of investment and cash flow management.
+The management teams of each business employ a disciplined approach to operations and maintenance to optimise business performance and customer experience.
+The asset integrity of all businesses is tracked through asset management inspection and evaluation cycle to ensure a continuous assessment and oversight.
+Operational risk management arrangements, including contractual and legal frameworks, are regularly reviewed to ensure that the organisational needs are met.
+A risk management policy and framework and internal reviews support compliance with regulatory obligations and key business processes.
+In 2022, management undertook 'deep dive' reviews within our businesses, each focusing on specific operational risk areas, including financial processes, workplace health and safety and asset integrity.
 Following acquisition, Chicago Skyway is being incorporated into Atlas Arteria's risk profile to support oversight of key business processes.